susimsek/spring-boot-graalvm-native-example/README.md

 To build the application for production with GraalVM Native Image:

-1. Ensure GraalVM is installed and set up correctly.
-2. Ensure the following prerequisites:
+1. Ensure the following prerequisites:
   - **Java 21**
   - **GraalVM 22.3+** (ensure `native-image` is available)
-3. Run the native image build:
+2. Run the native image build:
    ```bash
    ./mvnw native:compile -B -ntp -Pnative,prod -DskipTests
    ```
-4. The executable will be available as `target/native-executable`.
+3. The executable will be available as `target/native-executable`.

 ## 🕵️ Code Analysis